jamespham03/heart-disease-risk-assessment/docs/development_guide/2_USER_QUESTIONNAIRE_GUIDE.md

 #### ST Depression (oldpeak)
-**Question**: "ST depression value from exercise test" **Input Type**: Number input (decimal)
+**Question**: "ST depression value from exercise test" **Input Type**: Number input (decimal, can be negative) **Range**: -3.0 to 10.0
-**Range**: 0.0-6.0
 **Help Text**: "This value comes from an exercise stress test and measures changes in your heart's electrical activity.
-If you haven't had a stress test, enter 0 or leave blank."
+Negative values indicate ST elevation.
+If you haven't had a stress test or don't know, we'll use 0."
 **Required**: No
-**Example**: 1.0
-**Note for UI**: Consider "I haven't had this test" checkbox that auto-fills with 0
+**Default Value**: 0.0 (no stress test done / normal result) **Example**: 1.0
+**Note**: Negative values are valid and clinically significant (ST elevation)

 ---